 On the trail of your own family

 Also worth a visit is the Family History Library, a public library.
 That might sound unspectacular, but it isn’t.
 Because this institution specializes in the history and genealogical tree of families.
 Mind you, this also applies to the families of the tourists.
 The library staff will show anyone who asks how to get access to relevant documents in the genealogy.
 Incidentally, this advice is given completely free of charge.
 But beware!
 There are supposed to have been tourists who spent their entire vacation more or less only in this building, so much the genealogy had seized them.
 With all due respect – it would be a shame if that happened again.
 Because Salt Lake City also has a lot to offer outdoors.

 Sports recreation is very important here

-With a total population of 181,743 according to allcitypopulation, Salt Lake City has a distinct climate in both summer and winter that makes any type of seasonal activity doubly attractive.
+With a total population of 181,743, Salt Lake City has a distinct climate in both summer and winter that makes any type of seasonal activity doubly attractive.
 Since the Olympics, winter sports can of course be practiced at the highest level and the infrastructure around them is just right.
 Whether local public transport to the sports facilities and slopes, whether equipment rental, snack bars, restaurants and nearby hotels – everything is available.
 Where there is tobogganing and rolling in winter, it can also be good in summer.
 The mountains invite you to go hiking, Climbing and mountain biking.
 At the large salt lake, on the other hand, the hour of the “water rats” strikes.
 Those who just want to relax for a day can enjoy the beautiful parks and gardens or the city’s interesting museums; eg the natural history or art museum.